stebuehler/opnrcd/README.md

 ### Dashboards
 * Scatterplot
   * Show Stropheninfo in tooltip
-  * Possibility to group by various fields (Jahr, Künstler, Baujahr, Nationalität, Sprache).
-Coloring by year can not apply to these, though (except for the Jahr choice), i.e. either switch it off or make it conditional
+  * Possibility to group by various fields (Jahr, Künstler, Baujahr, Nationalität, Sprache)
+  * Generalize coloring (third variable)
 * Heatmap
   * Align color scale  used to Correlation
 * Correlation
   * Show numbers in matrix heatmap (see comments in code for more detail).
   * Modify color scale to start and end at min, max off-diagonal elements. (set diagonal to zero)
 * Time-series
-  * Add the possibility to show years side-by-side (i.e. above each other)?
+  * Add the possibility to show a single year within the same plot (highlighted).
+  * Move filters next to charts (filter upper and lower chart independently)?
   * Rename filters ("x axis" and "y axis" don't make sense)
   * Why just two measures shown, why not all at once? (i.e. all six Bewertungskriterien in plots).
 Could get too busy, though.
 * Treemap